Licensing concepts

 Your license usage is determined by your database writes.

-Matched writes are the number of writes per second being matched or ingested into the Observability Platform aggregation tier.
+Matched writes are the number of writes per second being matched for transformation and reshaping by the Observability Platform aggregation tier.

 The aggregator counts the number of data points matched into each aggregator rule, whether rollup or downsampling.
 If a data point matches one rule, that's one matched write.
 If a data point matches two rules, that's two matched writes.
 The sum of the matched data points per rule equals the total matched writes for the aggregator.